BC Workplace Inclusion Awards

 DIVERSE & INCLUSIVE CHAMPION – Strong Voices Award

 The Strong Voices Award winner is someone who is an outspoken and positive role model for diversity and inclusion in their community.
 By taking the spotlight, whether in the media, in public, or online, this award winner shines a light on the benefits of integrating different groups into the workforce and is an icon for positive change.
-The winner will be determined by an online poll.

 DIVERSE & INCLUSIVE CULTURE CHAMPION – Small Business

 Small BC Business (50 or less employees)

 Accounting for 98% of businesses in BC, the majority of small businesses have less than 20 employees.
 Robust Human Resources programs are often not a reality, yet many small businesses impact lives through inclusive values.
 The Small BC Business Category recognizes business that have demonstrated a commitment to fostering a diverse and inclusive workplace.
 These companies exemplify that no matter of size, a team made up of many different strengths is smart business sense.
 Both workplace atmosphere and employee impact are important factors, in addition to specific examples of tapping into diverse talent pools, such as persons with disabilities, women, Aboriginal people, recent immigrants, youth, LGBTQ2S.

 Nominees must in be operation within BC, and have a maximum of 50 employees.